Intensive, consultation-based résumé writing:

 ABOUT CRYSTAL RÉSUMÉS

 Before starting Crystal Résumés, I had over twenty years of experience doing writing and editorial work for leading national ad agencies, corporations, and publishers in New York City (where I started out), along with digital typography and graphics work (including technical consulting, quality control, font consulting, and production with InDesign, Photoshop, Illustrator, and Fontographer) for similar clients and for design studios and specialized type houses.
+I then did similar work in Minnesota for five years.

 Some of the better-known organizations I worked for directly in New York were: